junesirius/junesirius.github.io/_posts/Supernatural/2025-05-22-SPN-When-Dean-finally-goes-to-the-sea.md

 He exhales shallowly, watching bubbles emerge from the corner of his mouth and float toward the surface.
 He can probably still indulge himself for another minute or two.

-He lets the water envelop around him, and it feels good.
+He lets the water envelop him, and it feels good.
 It feels like a hug.
 And the water feels warm.
 It feels like a palm on his shoulders, an embrace at his back.

 The breathing of the sea sounds like the breathing of someone by his ear.
 The blue of the water and sky, looks like the blue of someone's eyes.

-Dean closes his eyes, feeling more at ease than any time in the past five years.
-Feeling less alone than any time in the past five years.
+Dean closes his eyes, feeling more at ease than at any time in the past five years.
+Feeling less alone than at any time in the past five years.

 He feels --